 - Open to advanced degree candidates within two years of graduation.

 - More about the PMF program on PMF.gov.

 Typically, a new graduate with a bachelor’s degree and no previous experience will start around the GS-5 level, while a graduate with a master’s degree can expect to start around the GS-9 level.

 The U.S. Office of Personnel Management Salaries and Wages shows:

 Yes; some do.
 Some post jobs.
 Some recruit through On-Campus Interviewing.
 Some attend career fairs.
 Some may do a combination of these recruiting methods.

-- Hokies4Hire job posting is open all year for employers to post jobs and for Virginia Tech students to view and apply for jobs.
+- Handshake is open all year for employers to post jobs for Virginia Tech students.

 - The On-Campus Interviewing Program refers to employers [from many locations] scheduling a visit on campus [typically once or twice per year per employer] to conduct interviews for internships and post-graduation jobs.
 The interview dates span several weeks in both fall and spring semesters with advance deadlines for applying for jobs, and advance sign up for interviews by students selected by the employer after applying.

 - More about Handshake and the On-Campus Interviewing Program.

 Job / career fairs:

 - View list of job and career fairs sponsored by VT colleges, departments, and alumni association chapters.